js-ojus/sarit/SPEC.md

 Authentication is through a client ID and a client secret, both of which have to be set in the request's HTTP header.
 The header keys are `X-Sarit-Client-ID` and `X-Sarit-Client-Secret`, respectively.
 An initial client ID and its client secret are generated for *admin* during setup.
-These can be found in the setup log, which is located in `log` directory in the specified database path.
+These can be found in the setup log, which is located in `log` directory in the server's working directory.
 Once `sarit` service is started, this key pair can be used to connect to the service and perform all other desired actions.

 An example header is shown below.